-The main motivations behind the development of ORPHEUS are to combine efficient techniques proposed for both MCM and TMCM operations into a single TMCM algorithm, to obtain better solutions than existing TMCM algorithms using little computational resources, and to handle both SISO and SIMO TMCM instances under the ASIC design architecture.
+The main motivations behind the development of ORPHEUS are to combine efficient techniques proposed for both MCM and TMCM operations in a single TMCM algorithm, to obtain better solutions than existing TMCM algorithms using little computational resources, and to handle both SISO and SIMO TMCM instances under the ASIC design architecture.
 ORPHEUS is designed as an iterative method and includes two main parts: (i) optimal and (ii) heuristic.
-In its optimal part, the arrays of constants, that is, the rows of the constant matrix, which can be realized using a single logic operator with available arrays of constants, are synthesized.
+In its optimal part, the arrays of constants, i.e., the rows of the constant matrix, which can be realized using a single logic operator with available arrays of constants, are synthesized.
 Note that the input variable x and its shifted versions are always available.
 If there still exist arrays of constants to be implemented, ORPHEUS switches to its heuristic part.
-In this part, an array of constants is chosen, its three alternative implementations are found, and the one having the smallest implementation cost is favored.
+In this part, an array of constants is chosen, its three alternative implementations are found, and the one which has the smallest implementation cost is favored.
 ORPHEUS iterates its optimal and heuristic parts until all rows of the constant matrix are synthesized.

-The steps of ORPHEUS, as described in detail in the following sections, are given next.
-In these steps, the set M, that initially consists of an input variable denoted by 1, will include constants whose multiplications by the input variable will be realized under a shift-adds architecture based on the solution of an efficient MCM algorithm [Voronenko and Püschel 2007].
-Also, the matrix S, initially consisting of a single array of n 1's, will include the synthesized arrays of constants.
+The steps of ORPHEUS, which will be described in detail in following subsections, are given below.
+In these steps, the set M, which initially consists of an input variable denoted by 1, will include constants whose multiplications by the input variable will be realized under a shift-adds architecture based on the solution of an efficient MCM algorithm [Voronenko and Püschel 2007].
+Also, the matrix S, which initially consists of a single array of n 1s, will include the synthesized arrays of constants.
 The set I will include logic operators realizing the TMCM operation.

-- (1) Given the constant matrix C of the TMCM operation, in a preprocessing phase, determine the nonredundant target matrix T. - (2) For each row of T, T_i , search for an optimal realization.
-If such a realization exists, move T_i from T to S, update M if necessary, and add this realization to I. - (3) If T is empty, go to step 10. - (4) Select an array of constants from T, T_i . - (5) Find a realization of T_i using a single operation, one of whose inputs is a row of S or its shifted version and that has the smallest estimated cost $ecost_1$. - (6) Find a realization of T_i under the mcm-mux architecture and compute its estimated cost ecost2. - (7) Find a realization of T_i using a single operation that has the minimum number of distinct partial terms at its inputs and the smallest estimated cost ecost3. - (8) Among these three realizations, choose the one with the minimum cost value and update T, S, I, and M. - (9) If T is not empty, go to step 2. - (10) Synthesize the constants of M under a shift-adds architecture, update, and return I.
+- (1) Given the constant matrix C of the TMCM operation, in a preprocessing phase, determine the non-redundant target matrix T. - (2) For each row of \overline{T} , T_i , search for an optimal realization.
+If such a realization exists, move T_i from T to S, update M if necessary, and add this realization to I. - (3) If T is empty, go to Step 10. - (4) Select an array of constants from T, T_i . - (5) Find a realization of T_i using a single operation whose one of inputs is a row of S or its shifted version and which has the smallest estimated cost $ecost_1$. - (6) Find a realization of T_i under the mcm-mux architecture and compute its estimated cost ecost2. - (7) Find a realization of T_i using a single operation which has the minimum number of distinct partial terms at its inputs and the smallest estimated cost $ecost_3$. - (8) Among these three realizations, choose the one with the minimum cost value and update T, S, I, and M. - (9) If T is not empty, go to Step 2. - (10) Synthesize the constants of M under a shift-adds architecture, update and return I.

-In following sections, these steps are described through an SIMO example with a 4×2 matrix C = [5 5; 2 1; 12 10; 92 196].
+In following subsections, these steps are described through an SIMO example with a 4×2 matrix C = [55; 21; 1210; 92196].
 This TMCM instance has 4 outputs and 2 time slots.
 The constant matrix C indicates that the first, second, third, and forth outputs compute 5x, 2x, 12x, and 92x at time slot 1, respectively.
-Also, at time slot 2, they compute 5x, x, 10x, and 196x, respectively We note that the final realization of this TMCM operation found by ORPHEUS is presented in Figure 6(a), where the select inputs of the MUX and adders/subtractors are not shown for the sake of clarity.
+Also, at time slot 2, they compute 5x, x, 10x, and 196x, respectively.
+We note that the final realization of this TMCM operation found by ORPHEUS is presented in Fig. 6a, where the select inputs of the MUX and adders/subtractors are not shown for the sake of clarity.